 Tracking your menstrual cycle isn’t hard, and anyone can learn to do it.
 There are a variety of options out there:

 • Go old school with a physical calendar.
 Simply mark the first day of your period on the calendar (with an “X” or some cool stickers) and count until the first day of your next period.
 That’s one full menstrual cycle.
 Be sure to note on any physical symptoms (like sore breasts) and mood changes throughout the month.
 If you keep up with this method, you’ll start to notice patterns or irregularities within your cycle.
 You can even bring your calendar to your next check-up – your PCP or gynecologist will appreciate your proactiveness!

 • There are a ton of great cycle tracking apps available these days.
-We like Clue and Eve, but here’s a roundup if you’re looking for more options.
+We like Clue, but here’s a roundup if you’re looking for more options.

 • Wearable tech is jumping on the cycle tracking bandwagon as well.
 The Ava bracelet tracks your cycle, symptoms and health data while you sleep.
 And earlier this summer, Apple announced they’re adding a daily cycle tracking feature to the Apple Watch.